larpo1/lavanda-website/src/pages/index.md

 ---
 templateKey: home-page
-description: Lavanda is an industry-awarded, easy-to-use property management system, designed to help streamline and grow property businesses across short-term rentals, assured short-hold tenancies, serviced apartments and more.
+description: Lavanda is a multi-award-winning, easy-to-use property management system, designed to help streamline and grow property businesses across short-term rentals, assured short-hold tenancies, serviced apartments and more.